ImageMagick/Usage-Markdown/color_mods/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > The equivalent channels of '**`LCHuv`**' and '**`LCHab`**' colorspaces are reverse to those of the '**`HCL`**' and '**`HCB`**' colorspaces.
-> That is the 'grayscale' intensity equivelent is in the first ('red') channel and Hue is in the third ('Blue') channel of the image.
+> That is the 'grayscale' intensity equivalent is in the first ('red') channel and Hue is in the third ('Blue') channel of the image.

 For example we do some hue rotations for the red rose using '**`LCHuv`**' colorspace.
 Compare these with the previous set for the '**`HSL`**' colorspace above.